The Henry Semester in Washington, D.C.

 STDC 344: Internship in Washington, DC

-Social Work Practicum
+Social Work Field Work

 STDC 343: Integrating Faith and Public Life

-EligibilityYou must have achieved a 2.5 grade point average to participate in the Washington, D.C. semester program.
+EligibilityYou must have achieved a minimum 2.5 grade point average to participate in the Washington, D.C. semester program.
 Please note that you do not need to a political science major to participate in the program.

 The final program cost is expected to be within $1000 of Calvin tuition and room and board on campus.
 More specific cost information will be sent with your acceptance letter.
 The final program cost is based on many factors and is not known exactly until the number of students in the group has been identified.
 The financial information page covers the details that go into the cost of the program and rough estimates for each.
 The cost for the Washington D.C. semester will include: